The mouse pointer for the GdkSurface

 g_object_notify_by_pspec (self, properties[PROP_FOO]);

-the #GParamSpec of a property installed on the class of object.
+the #GParamSpec of a property installed on the class of object

-• Present toplevel after having processed the GdkToplevelLayout rules.
+after having processed the GdkToplevelLayout

-If the toplevel was previously not showing, it will be showed, otherwise it will change layout according to layout.
+If the toplevel was previously not showing, it will be showed,

-GDK may emit the [signalGdk.Toplevel::compute-size] signal to let the user of this toplevel compute the preferred size of the toplevel surface.
+the user of this toplevel compute the preferred size of the toplevel

 Presenting is asynchronous and the specified layout parameters are not guaranteed to be respected.

-• Forces a [signalGdk.Surface::render] signal emission for surface to be scheduled.
+.Surface::render] signal emission for surface

 This function is useful for implementations that track invalid regions on their own.

-• Increases the reference count of object.
+Increase the reference count of object,

 In other words, if the object is floating, then this call "assumes ownership" of the floating reference, converting it to a normal reference by clearing the floating flag while leaving the reference count unchanged.
 If the object is not floating, then this call adds a new normal reference increasing the reference count by one.

-Since GLib 2.56, the type of object will be propagated to the return type under the same conditions as for g_object_ref().
+Since GLib 2.56, the type of object

-• Restore default system keyboard shortcuts which were previously inhibited.
+Restore default system keyboard shortcuts which were previously inhibited.

-This undoes the effect of [methodGdk.Toplevel.inhibit_system_shortcuts].
+This undoes the effect of [methodGdk

-• Releases all references to other objects.
+Releases all references to other objects.
 This can be used to break reference cycles.

 This function should only be called from object system implementations.

-• Sets the default mouse pointer for a GdkSurface.
+Sets the default mouse pointer for a GdkSurface

-Passing %NULL for the cursor argument means that surface will use the cursor of its parent surface.
+the cursor of its parent surface.
 Most surfaces should use this default.
-Note that cursor must be for the same display as surface.

-Use [ctorGdk.Cursor.new_from_name] or [ctorGdk.Cursor.new_from_texture] to create the cursor.
+to create the cursor.
 To make the cursor invisible, use %GDK_BLANK_CURSOR.

-• Each object carries around a table of associations from strings to pointers.
+Each object carries around a table of associations from strings to pointers.
 This function lets you set an association.

 If the object already had an association with that name, the old association will be destroyed.